cmdr2/trooper2c/Readme.md

 feel free to contribute or fork to create your own game for personal or commercial use.

-*note:* if you seriously intend to fork this for your own purposes, let me know so i can clean up the code a bit to make it easier to read. my contact is at the bottom.
+**note:** if you seriously intend to fork this for your own purposes, let me know so i can clean up the code a bit to make it easier to read. either upvote [this task](https://github.com/cmdr2/trooper2c/issues/1) or use my contact at the bottom.

 ## dev environment setup
 * get a Google Cardboard. either search on google for cheaper options in your country, or see this list of [viewers in US/EU](https://www.google.com/get/cardboard/get-cardboard/)